 People who are coping with a disability face a multitude of challenges in their everyday lives.
 In fact, depending upon the severity and type of disability, the challenges can range from accessibility issues to workplace adaptability problems.
 However, one of the most troubling problems is the discrimination of the disabled.
 Over the course of time, disabled people have faced direct and indirect discrimination.
 There is direct discrimination in the form of employers not wanting to hire disabled people.
 The other form of discrimination is more subtle, but it is just as bad is indirect discrimination.
 This is where, due to accessibility issues or similar environmental constraints, disabled workers are unable to do the same job as the non-disabled.

-To combat the problem of discrimination among disabled individuals, the government has provided legal assistance int he form of the Americans with Disabilities Act, as well as other similar legislations.
-These legal actions have helped allow disabled workers have the same rights as the non-disabled.
-To learn more about the problems facing disabled workers, here are some helpful websites:
+To fight the issue of discrimination among disabled people, the government has provided legal help in the form of the Americans with Disabilities Act, as well as other similar legislations.
+These legal actions have helped allow disabled workers to have the same rights as the non-disabled.
+To learn more about the problems disabled workers have, here are some helpful websites:

-The workplace has been a big source of difficulties for disabled individuals.
-The same workplace environment may not be a problem for non-disabled individuals as they are for vision impaired, hearing impaired or workers with mobility issues.
+Indeed, the workplace has been a big source of challenges for disabled people.
+The same workplace environment may not be a problem for non-disabled people as they are for the vision impaired, the hearing impaired, or workers with mobility issues.
 To make the workplace usable for the disabled, employers have had to make the equipment and facility be able to accommodate disabled workers.

 - Overview of Workplace Discrimination in the Workplace